 Clinically Tested

-The term “clinically tested” means that a product or its ingredients have undergone some form of clinical evaluation.
-This could range from small-scale trials to more extensive testing, including studies that generate Real-World Evidence or Randomized Controlled Trials.
-Importantly, using “clinically tested” does not automatically imply that the product is effective or that the results were favorable—it only indicates that testing has occurred.
+Indicates that a product or its ingredients have undergone some form of clinical evaluation.
+Importantly, this does not automatically imply that the product is effective—it only confirms that testing has occurred.

 Clinically Proven